 Problem

-Over time, documentation repositories often accumulate “quick fixes” to content problems that inadvertently erode the user experience.
-These anti-patterns—such as vague link text or bloated code samples—become entrenched in the project, making the documentation harder to maintain and less useful for developers.
+Documentation repositories accumulate “quick fixes” that inadvertently erode the user experience.
+Anti-patterns - such as vague link text or bloated code samples - become entrenched.
+This makes documentation harder to maintain and less useful for developers.

 Why it matters

-Anti-patterns contribute to “content debt.”
-They degrade search engine rankings (SEO), reduce accessibility for users with disabilities, and significantly increase the cognitive load on readers who are simply trying to find a quick solution to a technical problem.
+Anti-patterns contribute to “content debt”.
+They degrade search engine rankings (SEO), reduce accessibility, and increase cognitive load on readers trying to find quick solutions.
 High-quality documentation requires constant vigilance to keep it clean, concise, and professional.

 Approach

 Identify and ruthlessly eliminate common anti-patterns during the Peer Review process.
-Use automated prose linters like Vale and manual reviews to ensure your content remains high-quality, accessible, and consistent across all pages.
+Use automated prose linters like Vale and manual reviews to ensure content remains high-quality, accessible, and consistent.

 Implementation

-Avoid using generic text like “click here” or “read more” for links.
-This is harmful to SEO and makes the documentation inaccessible for screen reader users who often navigate by skipping between links.
+Avoid generic text like “click here” or “read more” for links.
+This harms SEO and makes documentation inaccessible for screen reader users who navigate by skipping between links.

 2. The “Wall of Boilerplate”

-In code examples, including dozens of lines of standard imports and boilerplate configuration before the core logic distracts the reader from the actual point of the example.
+In code examples, dozens of lines of standard imports and boilerplate distract the reader from the core logic.

 • Solution: Focus on the relevant code snippet.
-If boilerplate is necessary for context, use comments to indicate that standard imports are omitted for brevity, or use Callouts to explain the required setup.
+If boilerplate is necessary, use comments to indicate omissions or use Callouts to explain the required setup.

 3. Using FAQs as “Dumping Grounds”

-“Frequently Asked Questions” (FAQ) pages often become a repository for information that was too difficult to integrate into the main guides.
-If a question is truly “frequently asked,” it is a clear sign that your core documentation has failed to explain that concept effectively.
+“Frequently Asked Questions” (FAQ) pages often become a repository for information that failed to integrate into main guides.
+If a question is truly “frequently asked,” it indicates your core documentation failed to explain the concept effectively.

-• Solution: Instead of adding to an FAQ, refactor the relevant tutorial or conceptual guide to address the confusion directly where the user first encounters it.
-Use an Important Callout if the information is critical for success.
+• Solution: Instead of adding to an FAQ, refactor the relevant tutorial or conceptual guide to address the confusion where the user first encounters it.
+Use an Important Callout if the information is critical.

 Trade-offs

-Eliminating FAQs requires writers to constantly refactor and improve existing documentation hierarchies as new support issues are discovered.
-While this adds more initial maintenance overhead than simply appending a bullet point to an FAQ list, it results in a significantly more cohesive, professional, and useful documentation site for your users.
+Eliminating FAQs requires writers to refactor and improve existing documentation hierarchies constantly.
+While this adds initial maintenance overhead, it results in a significantly more cohesive, professional, and useful documentation site.